nep-pack/NonlinearEigenproblems.jl/docs/src/deflation.md

 ## Theory

 The theory follows the presentation of the technique in [the PhD thesis of Cedric Effenberger](http://sma.epfl.ch/~anchpcommon/students/effenberger.pdf).
-In a somewhat simplified form, it can be summarized as follows (for the index one case).
+In a somewhat simplified form.
+It can be summarized as follows (for the index one case).
-The deflation is based on a theory for NEP essentially stating that if ``(s,x)`` is an eigenpair, then the extended nonlinear eigenvalue problem
+The deflation is based on a theory for NEPs essentially stating that if ``(s,x)`` is an eigenpair, then under certain general conditions (which we implicitly assume are satisfied), the extended nonlinear eigenvalue problem
 ```math
 T(λ):=\begin{bmatrix}M(λ)&M(λ)x(s-λ)^{-1}\\ x^T & 0\end{bmatrix}
 ```
-has the same eigenvalues as the original problem except for the eigenvalue ``s``, under certain quite general conditions which are assumed to be satisfied.
-More eigenpairs can be deflated with techniques of partial Schur factorizations, which the user does not need to be aware of, due to the abstract provided by the functions below.
+has the same eigenvalues as the original problem except for the eigenvalue ``s`` which is no longer part of the solution set.
+We have effectively removed (i.e. deflated) the eigenpair `(s,x)`.
+More eigenpairs can be deflated with techniques of partial Schur factorizations, which the user does not need to be aware of, due to the abstraction provided by the functions below.
 When we create a deflated NEP, we create the NEP ``T``.

 There are several ways to represent the ``T``, which is why deflation has several